tenstorrent/tt-metal/docs/source/ttnn/dependencies/examples.rst

 =================================

 We can't create or move to TT Accelerator device a TT Tensor that is in ROW_MAJOR layout and has odd size of last dimension.
-This type of TT Tensor can be created on host machine and can be passed to `TT-DNN` operations.
+This type of TT Tensor can be created on host machine and can be passed to `TT-LIB` operations.

-A `TT-DNN` operation will automatically pad the tensor so that the size of last dimension is even, move it to TT Accelerator device, execute the operation, move output tensor back to host, and finally unpad the output tensor.
+A `TT-LIB` operation will automatically pad the tensor so that the size of last dimension is even, move it to TT Accelerator device, execute the operation, move output tensor back to host, and finally unpad the output tensor.

 To use this functionality, you must call `tt_lib.device.SetDefaultDevice(tt_device)` to set your TT Accelerator device